counter

 Belts & Profile

-TPU’s Creep resistance and long-discussed mechanical strength are to be thanked here.
+TPU’s Creep resistance and long-discussed mechanical strength are to be noted here.

 The Future of Thermoplastic Polyurethane